 The goal of this project is to improve the conditions of today’s older lesbian, gay, bisexual, transgender, queer, intersex, and two-spirit (LGBTQI2S) individuals when they enter long-term care.

 This cohort grew up in a time when homosexuality and the expression of a transgender identity were particularly hostile.
 While many positive changes have occurred since then, this cohort still feels they must conceal their identity when entering into long-term care.

 Our aim is to raise awareness of an issue that still remains primarily invisible in our healthcare system today.
 Starting conversations within long-term care and health organizations will lead to the development of a long-term care system that is inclusive of diverse individuals.

-Learn how to get the conversation started in your organization by downloading our workbook or working through the activities under the "Interactive Workbook" tab.
+Learn how to get the conversation started in your organization by downloading our workbook or working through the interactive workbook.

 © Nicole Tremblay, September 2019.
 “The author of the workbook permits individuals to print, copy, and distribute the materials for non-commercial purposes only.
 Please give appropriate credit when used.”

 "Within the next two weeks I will be going into assisted living.
 Due to my financial situation, I will have to share a room with another man.
 The thought of going back into a closet is making me ill.
 Frankly, I’m afraid of telling anyone that I’m gay."

 Sadly, little has changed in the decade since we've been aware of the issues faced by LGBTQI2S community older adults as they enter long-term care facilities.